 - What is the bride’s favorite band or musician?

-- Where have the bride and groom vacationed together?
+- Have the bride and groom vacationed together?
+If so, where?

 - Where will the bride and groom go on their honeymoon?

 - Where did the bride earn her college degree?

 - What is the bride’s pet name for her fiancé?

 - Where did the bride first learn to drive?

 - How did the bride and groom meet one another?

 - Where did the bride and groom go on their first date?